 In the following example, the Analysts group is configured with the Analyst permission set on All Projects and the Job Admin permission set on the BQ test project.

-- When are IdP group memberships updated?
+When are IdP group memberships updated for SSO Mapped groups?
 Group memberships are updated every time a user logs into dbt Cloud via a supported SSO provider.
 If you've changed group memberships in your identity provider or dbt Cloud, ask your users to log back into dbt Cloud for these group memberships to be synchronized.